hongson890/wecan-assignment/README.md

 # Features

-- Proive management interface, which enables the operators to setup a set of vouchers with various features
+- Provide management interface, which enables the operators to setup a set of vouchers with various features
 - Support 4 types of redemption: Single redemption, Multiple redemption, X times redemption, before a certain point of time redemption
 - Provide redemption interface, which enables the client redeem a single voucher